MariusAuerbacher/capstone-frontend/Readme.md

  Frontend technologies most likely to be used:   HTML, CSS, Bootstrap, JavaScript(redux), React

- Backend technologies most likely to be used:    Express, MongoDB, JWT and some other security features for the users.
+ Backend technologies most likely to be used:    Node, Express, MongoDB, Mongoose, OAuth, JWT and some other security features for the users.

  ## Features